mickslats/Stock-Tracker/README.md

 # Stock-Tracker
-Track a companys share price in python enter the start date and end date and type in the company ticker and the script will go and find the share price.
+Basically for this script if you want to track a shareprice of a company use this script.
+Enter the date of any day and the ticker and it will find what the share price did that day all in python.
+Example of an output is shown in the picture